petrowsky/filemaker.tmbundle/Support/help.markdown

 Note, you must have the current XML document assigned to the FileMaker Clipboard language in order to use these shortcuts.

-Here's a very simple example of how a workflow might look:

-1. Copy script steps in FileMaker
-1. Use fmClipboardBroker to save clipboard contents to text file
-1. Manipulate text
-	* Change variable names
-	* Change table occurrence names
-	* Change function name
-	* Add function parameter
-1. Save the text file
-1. Return to fmClipboardBroker and load the new script steps onto your clipboard
-1. Paste in your new script steps

 #### Clipboard Manipulation Utilities

 There are several utilities available to help you manipulate the clipboard: